Skip to content

 DegreeMAP

 DegreeMAP is an online advising and auditing system for degrees and certificates which will display the requirements for the student’s program of study and apply the student’s individual academic history to those requirements.
 DegreeMAP can include in-progress courses to show how currently-enrolled classes will apply to requirements.
-Students will also be able to visit their advisor to run "What If…" audits which apply their current academic history to a different set of degree or certificate requirements.
+Students will also be able to run "What If…" audits which apply their current academic history to a different set of degree or certificate requirements.

 In December 2020, the Office of the Registrar went live with an updated version of DegreeMAP.
 The new version includes enhanced planning tools for students and advisors: